warner/petmail/docs/mailbox.md

 recipient can forge her own messages, since she knows the MAC key too, making the author set (sender, recipient).
 Some systems, like OTR, go further and publish the MAC key after confirming receipt of the message, to increase the potential author set to be (sender, recipient, eavesdroppers).
-And attempting to prove authenticity to a third party, by revealing the MAC key, inevitably adds the third party to the author set as well.
+In addition, should Bob attempt to prove a message's authenticity to a third party by revealing the MAC key, he inevitably adds the third party to the author set as well.

-Another technique is to have the sender sign a single-use encryption key.

-Petmail uses a variant of this technique that uses one of the ephemeral public keys as a verifier.
+Petmail uses a technique in which the sender signs a single-use encryption key, hidden inside the encrypted message.
 The innermost message is encrypted by the Curve25519 box() function.
 The "to" public key is the recipient's current (rotating) pubkey.
 The "from" private key is ephemeral, created by the sender for this one message.

 The inner message contains both the real payload and a signed message.
-The signed body is the ephemeral pubkey used for this one message, and is made with the sender's long-term signing key, for which the recipient knows the corresponding verifying key.
+The signed body is the ephemeral pubkey used for this one message, and is made with the sender's long-term per-channel signing key, for which the recipient knows the corresponding verifying key (the channel-verfkey).

+When Bob receives this message, he knows that Alice would only sign such a key when she uses it to encrypt a message intended for Bob.
+By checking that the inner message was encrypted with the same key as is included in the signed message, he can be sure that the message is from Alice.
+An eavesdropper (including the mailbox server) cannot see the signed message, so they do not learn the sender's identity.

-When Bob receives this message, he can show the signed ephemeral key to a third party, who will be convinced that Alice did indeed intend to send (somebody) a message encrypted with the corresponding privkey.
+Bob could show the signed ephemeral key to a third party, who could be convinced that Alice did indeed intend to send (somebody) a message encrypted with the corresponding privkey.
 Bob can also show the boxed message, and reveal his (rotating) private key, to show that Alice might have written the message.
 But the message could be written by anyone who knows either of the private keys, and since Bob knows his own private key, Bob could have written that message (or indeed any message) himself.

 This does not provide the large authorship set OTR gets by publishing the MAC key, but still includes at least the recipient in the set, which is enough to